Equity Policy and Procedures

 E. Informal Resolution Options

-The College offers informal resolutions to address unwelcomed behavior.
-Informal resolutions are primarily designed to address unwelcomed behavior or harm and to attempt restoration of the relationship between the parties.
-Examples of Informal Resolution options may include a facilitated conversation between the parties, mediation, supportive measures, a Restorative Justice conversation or circle, targeted and/or broad-based training, educational programming for relevant individuals or groups, communication with the responding individual, or any other reasonable remedy that will achieve the goals of the Policy.
+In some cases, reported actions, communications or conduct may not rise to the level of violating this Policy or the reporting individual may not wish to pursue a formal process, but the reported conduct is still unwelcomed behavior.
+The College offers informal resolutions to address such unwelcomed behavior.
+Informal resolutions are primarily designed to address unwelcomed behavior and to attempt restoration of the relationship between the parties.
+Examples of Informal Resolution options may include a facilitated conversation between the parties, mediation, supportive measures, a Restorative Justice conversation or circle, targeted and/or broad-based training, educational programming for relevant individuals or groups, coaching or education with the responding individual, or any other reasonable remedy that will achieve the goals of the Policy.
 In some instances, notifying an individual that certain actions or language are offensive and requesting that the actions or language stop will heighten awareness and accomplish the objectives of the Policy.
 In other instances, Restorative Justice conversations or coaching conversations may also be an appropriate method for addressing the unwelcomed behavior.

 F. Information-Gathering and Communication of Outcomes